William-Lake/job_finder/README.md

 ## Usage

-The entry for for the applications is `jobfinder`, the purpose of which is is to manage interaction with the the parser, recipient, and database interface.
+The entry point for the application is aptly called, `jobfinder`.
+The purpose of this script is to manage interaction with the parser, recipient, and smtp email-sender.

 ### Using the Driver script